Jersey City, New Jersey: Race and ethnicity

 Arab Americans numbered an estimated 18,628 individuals in Hudson County per the 2013–2017 American Community Survey, representing 2.8% of the county's total population.
 Arab Americans are the second- highest percentage in New Jersey after Passaic County.
 Arab Americans are most concentrated in Jersey City, led by Egyptian Americans, including the largest population of Coptic Christians in the United States.
+Since 1979, the city along with the Arab American community hosts the Milad Parade celebrating the birth of the Islamic prophet Muhammad.
+The Egyptian American community hosts the annual Egyptian Festival in Journal Square every October since 2006.

 Sexual orientation and gender identity

-There were 2,726 same-sex couples in Hudson County in 2010, with Jersey City being the hub, prior to the commencement of same-sex marriages in New Jersey on October 21, 2013.
+In 2010, there were 2,726 same-sex couples in Hudson County, with Jersey City being the hub, prior to the commencement of same-sex marriages in New Jersey on October 21, 2013.
+Following the ruling, Jersey City was one of the first municipalities in New Jersey to issue marriage licenses and officiate ceremonies for same-sex couples.
+Jersey City is considered one of the most LGBT-friendly communities in New Jersey and has achieved a perfect score from the Municipal Equality Index (MEI) for LGBTQ+ equality in municipal law, policies, and services for 12 consecutive years.

+Founded in 1993, the Hudson Pride Connections Center, located in Journal Square, is the largest LGBTQ+ social services center in New Jersey, advocating for the physical, mental, social, and political well-being of the diverse LGBTQ+ community and its supporters.

+Every August since 2000, Jersey City hosts the Jersey City LBGTQ+ Pride Festival (JC Pride), which has grown to become one of the largest pride festivals in New Jersey, attracting over 25,000 attendees.
+The celebrations begin on the first of the month with a Progress Pride Flag raising ceremony at City Hall.

 Religion

 Nearly 59.6% of Jersey City's inhabitants are religious adherents, of which 46.2% are Catholic Christians and 7.3% are Protestant Christians.
-Muslims constituted 3.4% of religious adherents in Jersey City, with local Latino and Hispanics being the largest demographic converting to Islam after Black or African Americans.
+Muslims constituted 3.4% of religious adherents in Jersey City.

-Eastern religions including Buddhism, Hinduism, and Sikhism make up 1.5% of the city's religious demographic, with Judaism at 0.6%.
+Dharmic religions, including Buddhism, Hinduism, and Sikhism, make up 1.5% of the city's religious demographic, with Judaism at 0.6%.
 Jersey City has a growing Orthodox Jewish population, centered in the Greenville neighborhood.